oinam/notes/startup/the-greatest-sales-deck-from-zuora.md

 Your Promised Land should be both desirable (obviously) and difficult for the prospect to achieve without outside help.
 Otherwise, why does your company exist?

-> Note that the Promised Land is a new future state, not your product or service.
+> The Promised Land is a new future state, not your product or service.

 ### 4. Introduce Features as “Magic Gifts” for Overcoming Obstacles to the Promised Land